Amendments confirmed 5 February 2019

 4.3 Encourage Māori professional development in:

-4.5 To work in partnership with the Library and Information Association New Zealand Aotearoa: Te Rau Herenga o Aotearoa.
+4.5 Work in partnership with the Library and Information Association New Zealand Aotearoa: Te Rau Herenga o Aotearoa.

 Te Rōpū Whakahau shall have the widest possible powers to do all things that may be necessary to achieve the goals of Te Rōpū Whakahau including the power.